+Discussion

+This requirement applies to voting system software installed on programmed devices of the voting system.
+The full directory path is the final destination of the software when installed on non-volatile storage with a file system.

 3.1.4-D – Election specific software identification

-The manufacturer must identify election specific software in the user documentation.
+Software installation documentation must identify election specific software in the user documentation.

+Discussion

+This requirement applies to voting system software installed on programmed devices of the voting system.
+If the documentation can provide information (such as what is indicated in item 8 from 3.1.4-B – Software information) then this should be sufficient to clearly distinguish those pieces of software that perform essential election functions (such as counting) from those that perform more generic, non-election-specific tasks (such as those that might perform only general file-system operations, regardless of election concerns).

 3.1.4-E – Installation software and hardware

-The manufacturer must provide a list of software and hardware required to install software on programmed devices of the voting system in the user documentation.
+Software installation documentation must include a list of software and hardware required to install software on programmed devices of the voting system in the user documentation.

-3.1.4-F – Software installation procedure
+3.1.4-F – Software installation procedures

-The manufacturer must document the software installation procedures used to install software on programmed devices of the voting system in user documentation.
+Software installation documentation must include the software installation procedures used to install software on programmed devices of the voting system in user documentation.

-3.1.4-G – Compiler installation prohibited

-The software installation procedures used to install software on programmed devices of the voting system must result in no compilers being installed on the programmed device.

-3.1.4-H – Baseline binary image creation
+3.1.4-G – Baseline image creation

-To replicate programmed device configurations, the software installation procedures must create a baseline binary image of the initial programmed device configuration on an unalterable storage media with a digital signature.
+To replicate programmed device configurations, the software installation procedures must create a baseline image of the initial programmed device configuration with storage media and mechanism for verifying the image’s validity using a digital signature.

-3.1.4-I – Programmed device configuration replication
+3.1.4-H – Programmed device configuration replication

-The software installation procedures must use the baseline binary image of the initial programmed device configuration on an unalterable storage media to replicate the configuration onto other programmed devices.
+The software installation procedures must use the baseline image and associated digital signature and digital signature validation mechanism of the initial validated image to replicate the configuration onto other programmed devices.

+Discussion

+The main point of this requirement is to ensure transitive immutability of a given device configuration (based on a valid, original image that corresponds to an original cryptographic signature).
+In this way, it seeks to ensure that the starting image that is used for the replication of an image to a particular configuration or target device is the same as the one that was validated via digital signature mechanisms.

+The process for dealing with varying details of alternative target platforms can be addressed with the use of modern deployment technologies to create configurable installation mechanisms.
+This is not uncommon for major software technology providers.
+Thus, technology providers will be expected to develop appropriate install and configuration mechanisms that can have configurable images that can be signed through this digital signature mechanism at the outset and when replicating to any target configuration to ensure that both the image and the mechanisms for transforming that image in a given target deployment environment have been understood and validated from the beginning.

+The above descriptions are meant to provide a way to validate a much wider range of deployment scenarios than has been experienced in the past.
+As a result, it is not expected or intended that this process would necessarily require strictly binary images, but rather, configurable ones, with the configuration settings and mechanisms for installation and signature verification provided, signed, and validated from the beginning.

-3.1.4-J – Software installation record creation
+3.1.4-I – Software installation record creation

 The software installation procedures must specify the creation of a software installation record that includes at a minimum:

-a unique identifier (such as a serial number) for the record
+a unique identifier (such as a serial number) for the record;

-a list of unique identifiers of unalterable storage media associated with the record
+a list of unique identifiers of storage media associated with the record;

-the time, date, and location of the software installation
+the time, date, and location of the software installation;

-names, affiliations, and signatures of all people present
+names, affiliations, and signatures of all people present;